The Flying Canoe

 Although children will be seated on the floor, we’ll set chairs along the sides to mark out their area; teachers can use these chairs to sit beside their classes.
-We need 3 chairs to use on the set.
+We also need three chairs backstage.

 Please turn off all bells, fans, and air conditioners for the performance.

 We need to back our van up to the door which gives the closest access to the performance area.
 Please arrange to have gates and doors unlocked, and to keep the parking space free for us.
 If there is no easy access to the performance area, we’d appreciate it if three or four people could help us to unload and load our equipment.